Electrochemistry & Instrumental Setups for H2 Chemistry Paper 4

 1 | Instrumental techniques in Paper 4

-- The SEAB 2026 H2 Chemistry syllabus (9729) sets Paper 4 at 2 h 30 min, 55 marks, with Planning at five percent and MMO/PDO/ACE at fifteen percent; candidates must record accurate measurements and work across the listed practical techniques (titration, thermochemistry, kinetics, qualitative/organic work), so centres often include potentiometric, conductivity, and colorimetric runs to stretch those skills.
+- The SEAB H2 Chemistry (9476) 2026 syllabus sets Paper 4 at 2 h 30 min, 50 marks (20% of the grade) and assesses Planning (4%) plus MMO/PDO/ACE (16% combined); candidates must record accurate measurements and work across the listed practical techniques (titration, thermochemistry, kinetics, qualitative/organic work), so centres often include potentiometric, conductivity, and colorimetric runs to stretch those skills.

 - These investigations test Planning (apparatus choice, calibration strategy), MMO (consistent data logging), PDO (turning sensor readings into usable tables/graphs), and ACE (interpreting drift, noise, and limitations).